-Statistical significance refers to whether the results of an experiment or the observations from a collected set of data are due to chance.
-Researchers conduct hypothesis testing to determine statistical significance (or the lack thereof).
+Statistical significance is the claim that the results or observations from an experiment are due to an underlying cause, rather than chance.
+Researchers conduct hypothesis testing to determine statistical significance.

-Financial analysts often construct models, into which they input data, to determine what actions a business takes make a statistically significant difference.
-For example, a business might examine the number of sales leads generated from two different advertisements to see if a change in their advertising provides a significantly higher number of positive responses from potential customers.
+Financial analysts often analyze their models to determine if a change in actions will make a statistically significant difference.
+For example, a business might examine the number of sales leads generated from two different advertisements to see if a change in their advertising provides a statistically significant number of additional positive responses from potential customers.

-- Statistical significance refers to whether or not the variations in a set of collected data are due merely to random chance or a significant factor other than chance.
+- Statistical significance refers to whether or not the variations in a set of collected data are due merely to a significant factor or factors other than chance.

 - Researchers commonly conduct hypothesis testing to determine whether their theory is valid.